 | HOW DOES A VISION BOARD WORK?

-I have been vision boarding for around 4-5 years now and it still blows my mind how much of my boards have come to fruition.
-It’s not about just sticking some pretty pictures on a board and wishing for it to come true.
-Instead, a vision board is a tool to help you get clear on your big dreams and desires.
-Then through consistent reflection and visualisation you can take intentional action towards achieving what’s on your board.
+Creating a vision board is not about just sticking some pretty pictures on a board and wishing for it to come true.
+Instead, a vision board is a tool to help cement your big dreams and desires in your soul.
+Then over the course of the year, through consistent reflection and visualisation you can take intentional action toward achieving what’s on your board.

 Here’s an example – when looking at your board you are thinking about and visualising receiving your dream income.
-You are also feeling the feelings that come with achieving your dream income and, therefore, can take action toward achieving it.
+You are also feeling the feelings that come with achieving your dream income and, therefore, you are more likely to take action toward achieving it.

 It's important to recognise that it’s the feeling of achieving your goal that really supercharges things for you.
 Whether you believe in the law of attraction or not is irrelevant.
 The truth is when you add feeling, you invariably will have greater goal engagement.
 Therefore, you're more likely to see opportunities and take the necessary steps toward achieving it.